arthurjdam/equirect-to-cubemap-faces/README.md

 Function that convert an equirectangular/latlong map into an array of cubemap faces (like you would use to send to OpenGL).

-This is a 'node-ified' fork from [ThomCC's implementation](https://github.com/thomcc/equirect-to-cubemap-faces)
+This is a 'node-ified' wrap around [ThomCC's implementation](https://github.com/thomcc/equirect-to-cubemap-faces)

 ## Installation